Paupack's girls varsity soccer team defeated Abington Height in Class AAA title tilt

 Busy focusing on the usual suspects, Gretchen Hiller found some space, took a shot, and bounced it into the Abington net for her first varsity goal of the season, with 11:42 left in the first half.

-Page 2 of 3 - The Bucks battled hard to maintain the 1-0 lead and staved off the Comets for the rest of the period.
+The Bucks battled hard to maintain the 1-0 lead and staved off the Comets for the rest of the period.

 Following the break both teams came out with fever.